Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 If you need them, we’ve covered ways to keep insects out of your tent.

-Denier canvas along with a heavy-duty aluminum support structure makes for a very durable tent that will provide decades of use with the proper care.
+The denier canvas and a heavy-duty aluminum support structure make for a durable tent that will provide decades of use with the proper care.

 Comfort

-Roof-top tents have mesh windows and door for ventilation and typically come with a high-density foam mattress for a comfy night’s sleep.
+Rooftop tents have mesh windows and door for ventilation and typically come with a high-density foam mattress for a comfy night’s sleep.
 Some even have a sky view window in the roof for extra light during the day and a relaxing view of the stars at night.
+You can even mount solar panels on the roof of most hard-shell tents.

 Expandability

 Need more room?
-Some softshell roof-top tents have annexes that can be added and a Thule Tepui Overcast Awning can be used with either soft or hardshell versions for added shade.
+Living space can be added to some soft-shell rooftop tents by adding annexes and awnings can be used with either a soft or hard-shell tent for added shade.

 Easy Setup and Breakdown

-Setting up your roof-top tent and breaking it down couldn’t be easier or quicker and it only takes one person.
+Setting up your rooftop tent and breaking it down couldn’t be easier or quicker and it only takes one person about 10 minutes.
 If you have an annex, it doesn’t take long to set up either.

 Camp Anywhere